 Russia has officially warned Google, the US internet giant, against “meddling” in the local elections to be held next Sunday.
 On September 4, representatives of Russia’s electoral commission, the Prosecutor-General’s Office and the state internet overseer, criticized Google for hosting opposition leader Alexei Navalny’s videos calling for mass protests, asserting Navalny utilising Google’s services to propagate illegal information, and also warned that they may prosecute Google if it does not take a step to stop this.
-Navalny, a strong critic of Kremlin has made use of YouTube to prompt people to protest on September 9, when Moscow and several Russian regions would elect regional and local officials.
+Navalny, a strong critic of Kremlin, has used YouTube to prompt people to protest on September 9, when Moscow and several Russian regions would elect regional and local officials.

 Central Election Commission member Alexander Klyukin disclosed that the commission had sent an official letter to Larry Page, the CEO of Google’s parent company Alphabet, regarding Navalny’s use of YouTube.
-Klyukin stated that “Mr. Navalny buys the company’s advertising tools to publish information on YouTube about the mass political event on September 9, on the day of elections.
+Klyukin stated, “Mr. Navalny buys the company’s advertising tools to publish information on YouTube about the mass political event on September 9, on the day of elections.

 We informed Google that such events on election day will lead to a massive violation of the law” because political agitation is banned on election day.
 Meddling by a foreign company in our election is not permitted.”
 Additionally, he called Google a “gigantic American company” and hinted that Washington uses it as an influence tool.